juristr/fabiangosebrink.github.io/_posts/2014-06-01-structurize-your-project-with-areas-and-services-in-asp-net-mvc.md

 **1)     ** **Viewmodels and Submitmodels**

 I don’t want to get into this further because I already did a blog post on this (<a href="http://blog.noser.com/why-and-how-to-avoid-viewbag-and-viewdata-in-asp-net-mvc/" target="_blank">here </a>and <a href="http://blog.noser.com/what-are-submitmodels-and-how-to-use-them/" target="_blank">here</a>).
-Also <a href="http://benjamin-abt.com/blog/asp-net-mvc-arbeiten-mit-view-und-submitmodels/" target="_blank">here </a>you can see an example of how to get along with viewmodels and submitmodels.
+You can see an example of how to get along with viewmodels and submitmodels.

 VMs and SMs are one essential part (of many 😉 ) of your mvc-application.
 They give you more control and they help you to figure out what’s going on.
 Not only in case of an error.